EHR and EMR System Adapters in Iguana

 Creating Your Own Adapter With the Shell Adapter

-If you need an adapter for a system that is not already provided, you can create one using the Shell Adapter.
-The Shell Adapter is a starter Component that includes the internal structure used by all official Iguana adapters.
+If you need an adapter for a system that is not already available, you can create one using the Shell Adapter.
+The Shell Adapter is a starter Component that includes the same internal structure used by Iguana's official adapters.
+It gives you a clean, ready-made foundation for building an integration with any system that does not have a prebuilt connector.

 The Shell Adapter provides: